TAbdiukov/extract/class.md

 	![3e0b3ab507b2ccbf5879563001879b61.png](./_resources/3e0b3ab507b2ccbf5879563001879b61.png)
 6. Use TrIDNet against a known .class file.
 For example, against an example `KKM.class` .
 Observe successful detection of `Java Bytecode`,
 	![47af67a56e88400c652f1717818ffc1d.png](./_resources/47af67a56e88400c652f1717818ffc1d.png)
-7. Double-click on the arrow on the left for more detailed result.
+7. Double-click on the arrow on the left for a more detailed result.
 Take note of the Def used, in this case, `\defs\j\java-class.trid.xml`
 	![edcf876d7a032049cd668dd6afb01cc4.png](./_resources/edcf876d7a032049cd668dd6afb01cc4.png)
 8. Examine `\defs\j\java-class.trid.xml`.
 We are only interested in the bits below.
 	![0699035e48c2b9f21481cd93181380e1.png](./_resources/0699035e48c2b9f21481cd93181380e1.png)